brob/jekyll-portfolio/site-src/_posts/2019-06-10-routing-contact-form-submissions-to-different-addresses-with-netlify-zapier-and-sendgrid.md

 If you like writing code and want to have full control over what happens in your application, you can create your own form processor.

-We'll use Netlify functions to create a Lambda function that will do our emails for us.
+We'll use Netlify Functions to create a Lambda function that will do our emails for us.

 To send the emails, we'll need some form of Node.js email API.
 For this example, we'll use Twilio's SendGrid product.
 The API is easy to understand and there are loads of examples out there.
 Bonus: For low-level usage, it's free.